wp-plugins/powerpress/readme.txt

 == Description ==

 Blubrry PowerPress brings the essential features for podcasting to WordPress.
 Developed by podcasters for podcasters, PowerPress offers full iTunes support, the Update iTunes Listing feature, web audio/video media players and more.
+PowerPress is designed as an upgrade to PodPress.

 *PowerPress is developed and maintained by [Blubrry](http://www.blubrry.com), a podcasting company and community providing tools and resources for podcasters to measure, monetize, publish and host podcasts.
-Although we'd like you to become a member, **no membership is required** to use this free open source podcasting plugin.*
+Although we'd like you to become a member of [Blubrry](http://www.blubrry.com/createaccount.php), **no membership is required** to use this free open source podcasting plugin.*

 =  Key Features  =
 - Full iTunes Support: Adds iTunes compliant podcast feeds to your WordPress blog.